mikeshulman/narya/README.md

 ## Constants, case trees, and records

 Currently, constants can only be built into the OCaml code, not defined by the user.
 But when defined, they can be stipulated to compute according to any case tree.
-For example, currently there is an implementation of the natural numbers with addition, which can be accessed by calling `Narya.Nat.install ()`.
+For example, currently there is an implementation of the natural numbers, which can be accessed by calling `Narya.Nat.install ()`, with the general recursor/inductor, and also an addition constant defined by a direct case tree rather than in terms of the recursor.

-A constant that is a type family can be declared (again, only in the OCaml code) as a record type by giving a list of fields with their types.
-Then an element of an instance of that family can have its fields projected out, and can be constructed using the record syntax given above.
+A constant that is a type family can be declared (again, only in the OCaml code) to be a *record type* by giving a list of its fields with their types.
+Then an element of an instance of that family can have its fields projected out, and can be constructed using the record syntax `struc` given above.
 For example, currently there is an implementation of Sigma-types as a record, which can be accessed by calling `Narya.Sigma.install ()`.
 Records can be declared to have, or not have, eta-conversion (Sigma-types do).
 Note that `struc` does not synthesize, so in a synthesizing context you must ascribe it.

 Case trees can include fields (copatterns) as well as matches against other constants (patterns).
 Thus it is also possible to define constructors of records by case trees, in addition to `struc`.
 These have the advantage that they synthesize, but the disadvantage that they must be applied explicitly to all the parameters.
 For example, Sigma-types also come with a `pair` constructor defined in this way; one can write `!~"pair" $ !!"A" $ !!"B" $ !!"a" $ !!"b"` instead of `struc [("fst", !!"a"); ("snd", !!"b")]`.